How to Get There

 I’d first spotted this lighthouse from the back of a scooter when I visited São Vicente for the first time.
 I already knew I wanted to dedicate a day to visit the lighthouse upon return to São Vicente after Santo Antão island.

-The lighthouse is called “Farol de Dona Amélia”, but if you’re in a public vehicle or a taxi in direction São Pedro, all you need to know is the word Farol – ‘lighthouse’.
+The lighthouse is called “Farol de Dona Amélia,” but if you’re in a public vehicle or a taxi in direction of São Pedro, all you need to know is the word Farol – ‘lighthouse’.
 Everybody knows which one you mean if you’re in the right area.
 This lighthouse is located on the tip known as Ponta Machado.
+Click here to see the location on Google Maps.

 First, you need to get to a hamlet called Santo André.
 If you’re in an aluguer or public transit, they’ll likely drop you off at the crossing with the main road to Santo André.
 If you’re in a taxi, they can drive you all the way onto the beach till the trail begins.
 Since it’s quite a high price when you take a taxi, make sure to enforce your beachy drop-off point.